Nutrition, Health, & Physical Fitness Procedure 6700

 Updates to the Policy

-The wellness committee will update or modify the wellness policy based on the results of the annual School Health Index and triennial assessments and/or as priorities change and new federal or state guidance or standards are issued.
+The wellness committee will provide recommendations to the Board for updates to the wellness policy based on the results of the annual School Health Index and triennial assessments and/or as priorities change and new federal or state guidance or standards are issued.

 Recordkeeping